-Moorside will adhere to the Online Safety Policy at all times and is committed to keeping children safe online.
+Moorside Academy will adhere to the Online Safety Policy at all times and is committed to keeping children safe online.
+The school recognises that addressing online safety issues should form an integral part of the school's safeguarding arrangements.

 As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online.